 There’s an old saying that if you place a frog in boiling water, it’ll jump right out to save itself.
 But if you put the frog in lukewarm water and gradually raise the temperature, she won’t even notice the slowly escalating temperature of the water.

-While this particular piece of folklore has been proven false, we can still model a workout after it.
+While this particular urban myth has been proven false, we can still model a workout after the concept.
 To start, run at an easy pace for 10 minutes.
 After you’re warmed up, increase the pace by about 5-10 seconds per mile every 3 minutes based on the duration of your run.

 You can also make this workout more difficult by simultaneously increasing the incline of the treadmill by half a percent.